morse-simulator/morse/doc/morse/user/advanced_tutorials/ros_nav_tutorial.rst

 more to display than the ``/base_footprint`` of your robot in RVIZ.
 Launch RVIZ (``rosrun rviz rviz``), select ``/odom`` as *Fixed frame*, and add a TF display.
 You should see the frames ``/odom`` and ``/base_footprint`` connected together, on a black background.
+Move the robot within MORSE with the arrow
+keys: the transform should update accordingly in RVIZ.

-We will soon build and add a map, but in the meantime, we want to display the full robot TF tree (it is needed by the ROS localization stack to know where the laser scanner is).
+We will soon build and add a map, but in the meantime, we want to display the full robot TF tree (it is required by the ROS localization stack to know where the laser scanner is).

 To do that, we need to publish the TF tree with the ``robot_state_publisher``